Trump Arpaio pardon was early in term but not a record

 P.S.
 Ruckman Jr., a political scientist who studies the pardon power and provided this historical data, told MSNBC that Trump’s pardon comes "relatively early in his term" compared to recent history, but the larger question with pardons is how they are used, not when.

+"This isn't a policy pardon, it's more of a stunt," Ruckman said.
+"All it does is smear the reputation of pardon power, feeds misconception that pardon is for celebrities."

-"With 11,000 applications sitting when Trump came into office," Ruckman says, "the idea that this would be the most important or deserving one is ridiculous."
+He added, "With 11,000 applications sitting when Trump came into office, the idea that this would be the most important or deserving one is ridiculous."